-- Hard, opaque potting material encapsulates the body of the module, and intrusion attempts will result in serious damage which will cause the module to stop functioning.
-(More gentle attempts will scratch the potting, leaving evidence of a tamper attempt.) - The module is protected by a tamper sensing envelope, which responds to physical tampering with CSP zeroization. - Environmental monitoring sensors will trigger a tamper response and CSP zeroization to prevent the module from being compromised from altering certain environmental or operational conditions.
+- Hard, opaque potting material encapsulates the security relevant portion of the module, and intrusion attempts will result in serious damage which will cause the module to stop functioning. - The module is protected by a tamper sensing envelope, which responds to physical tampering with CSP zeroization. - Environmental monitoring sensors will trigger a tamper response and CSP zeroization to prevent the module from being compromised from altering certain environmental or operational conditions.

 9.2.
-ENVIRONMENTAL CONDITIONS AND ENVIRONMENTAL FAILURE PROTECTION
+ENVIRONMENTAL CONDITIONS AND PARTIAL ENVIRONMENTAL FAILURE PROTECTION